Skip to content

 Numerator B'_z(t) of the PDF at t.

-Compute and cache the mean of the distribution.
+Compute and cache the raw moment E[X^r] of the distribution.

 Parameters: